This Is How To Choose Keywords For Your Dental Marketing

 You get the idea.
-The search terms vary depending on what the patient needs, and the more specific the keyword, the smaller (and more relevant) the list of search results is likely to be.
+The search terms vary depending on what the patient needs, and the more specific the keyword, the smaller (and more relevant) the search results list is likely to be.

 A keyword theme is like a pyramid of keywords.
 You might choose a general keyword as your primary target and use it liberally on your website, beginning on your home page.
 From there, any additional pages on the site would be optimized for related keywords in the same theme.

-Keyword themes are useful because they help give your dental website a coherent structure.
-Each keyword you use is related to your main keyword and is therefore designed to help patients find you.
+Keyword themes are helpful because they help give your dental website a coherent structure.
+Each keyword you use is related to your main keyword and is designed to help patients find you.